-Actor and filmmaker Edward Norton’s film production company, Class 5 Inc., was hit with a $7 million lawsuit last week after being linked to a deadly New York City apartment fire that claimed the life of a veteran firefighter and left a woman and her child with special needs homeless.
+Actor and filmmaker Edward Norton’s film production company, Class 5 Inc., was hit with a $7 million lawsuit in April 2018 after being linked to a deadly New York City apartment fire that claimed the life of a veteran firefighter and left a woman and her child with special needs homeless.

 The deadly blaze broke out in the basement of the building, where the film company was storing equipment, ultimately killing FDNY firefighter Lt.
 Michael Davidson, according to Law360.
 Class 5 Inc. was using the Harlem apartment building as a set for the film “Motherless Brooklyn.”